Congressional App Challenge

-- Participants must register here before submitting their materials.
+- Participants must sign up here before submitting their materials.

 Required Submission Materials

 Winners will be chosen based on originality, app design, and quality of coding.
-Additional information on the submission of an app and rules for the competition can be found here.
-The competition is open to students of all abilities, if you have any interest we encourage you to check out our online resources.
+Frequently asked questions may be answered on the Congressional App Challenge Website here.
 If you have any questions feel free to contact our office (202) 225-5136.